oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

     ![](images/200/Picture10.png)
     >While we are on the task form, let me take the opportunity to give you a breakdown of a typical task form:
     >1.
 Action Items - In this instance we have two actions defined, Approve and Reject.
-The Save functionailty allows you to make some changes, save the state of the task and at a later stage come back to the task to complete.
+The Save functionality allows you to make some changes, save the state of the task and at a later stage come back to the task to complete.
     >2.
 Close Form / Maximize
     >3.
 Documents Panel Expand, might also include Discussions, if enabled for process
     >4.
 Form, or also called the payload for the task.
 This information is the task specific information required to decide on on an action.
 Depending on the configuration, information can be updated.